 Don’t Cram the Night Before

-Many people facing the Surgery Board Exam will feel the need to pull an all-nighter studying the day before.
-Unfortunately, studies have actually shown that “cramming” before an exam tends to result in poorer scores.
+Many people facing the surgery boards will feel the need to pull an all-nighter studying the day before.
+The truth is, by the night before test day, you can’t really add to your overall knowledge.
+In fact, studies show that “cramming” before an exam tends to result in poorer scores.
 By cramming the night before, not only are you depriving yourself of the sleep you need, but you’ll also be trying to cram too much information into your brain at once.
 As a result, you’ll likely have a hard time retaining any of it.

 Don’t Show Up on an Empty Stomach